Web Design Navigation Best Practices & Examples

 While the hamburger menu started being used as the best website navigation on mobile versions of websites, it soon rose to prominence on full desktop versions of websites as well because web designers loved the simple, clean look.

-Is a Hamburger Menu Bad For Your Website?
+Is A Hamburger Menu Bad For Your Website?

 Based on our user experience testing, hamburger navigation is not a good solution for the desktop version of your website.
 You should only use a hidden navigation when it is absolutely necessary, such as on mobile menus, or if your website has far too many pages to display in the main navigation.